Knotx/knotx/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the [code style](https://github.com/Cognifide/knotx/blob/master/CONTRIBUTING.md#coding-conventions) of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.

+---
+I hereby agree to the terms of the Knot.x Contributor License Agreement.